lsst-sitcom/sitcomtn-162/index.md

 As seen from the resulting shear profile of A360, the cell-based coadds and Metadetection are able to work in tandem to produce a shear catalog.
 The shear profile performs best in radial bins further away from the cluster center (beyond ~ 2 Mpc), which may be due to high occurances of blending near the cluster center.

 This technote is one part of a series studying A360 in order to both stress test the commissioning camera  and demonstrate the technical capabilities of the Vera Rubin Observatory.
-We study the quality of the PSF modeling and impact it can have on cluster WL in {cite:p}`SITCOMTN-161`, implementation of cell-based coadds and subsequent use for Metadetect {cite:p}`Sheldon_2023` in this technote, photometric calibration in (in prep), source selection and photometric redshifts in {cite:p}`SITCOMTN-163`, use of Anacal {cite:p}`Li_2023` to produce a cluster shear profile in {cite:p}`SITCOMTN-164`, and background subtraction in this field and Fornax in (in prep).
+We study the quality of the PSF modeling and impact it can have on cluster WL in {cite:p}`SITCOMTN-161`, implementation of cell-based coadds and subsequent use for Metadetect {cite:p}`Sheldon_2023` in this technote, photometric calibration in (in prep), source selection and photometric redshifts in {cite:p}`SITCOMTN-163`, use of Anacal {cite:p}`Li_2023` to produce a cluster shear profile in {cite:p}`SITCOMTN-164`, and background subtraction in this field and Fornax in {cite:p}`SITCOMTN-165`.
 ```

 ## Cell-Based Coadds Input

 At the time of this analysis, cell-based coadds are not a part of the default LSST Science Pipelines and must be generated independently.
-The equivalent of the pipetask command below was run on the `w_2025_17` weekly stack version of the Pipeline, along with customized branches in [`drp_tasks`](https://github.com/lsst/drp_tasks/tree/u/mirarenee/no_ap_corr/python/lsst/drp/tasks) and [`cell_coadds`](https://github.com/lsst/cell_coadds/tree/u/mirarenee/no_ap_corr), with both using the branch name `u/mirarenee/no_ap_corr`.
-The patches and tracts are those that fully or partially fall within 0.5 degrees of the Brightest Cluster Galaxy of A360 at RA, DEC of 37.865017, 6.982205.
+The input images and catalogs used to generated the cell-based coadds and other analyses in this technote are from the LSST DRP1 ({cite:p}`RTN-095good`, {cite:p}`SITCOMTN-149`), focusing on images taken on the Rubin LSSTComCam {cite:p}`ComCam`.
+The patches and tracts used are those that fully or partially fall within 0.5 degrees of the Brightest Cluster Galaxy of A360 at RA, DEC of 37.865017, 6.982205.
 For more specific information on cell-based coadds in a shear context, see {cite:p}`cell_slides` for introductory material and {cite:p}`lsst_coadd` for impacts of cell-based coadds on shear measurements.
+The collection for the cell-based coadds is `u/mgorsuch/ComCam_Cells/a360/corr_noise_cells/20250822T224002Z`, which includes the coadds for the *g*, *r*, and *i*-bands.
+The cell-based coadds are stored as patch-sized coadds, divided into 484 cell regions (22 by 22 cells).
+Individual cells have both inner and outer boundary boxes, which are 150 by 150 and 250 by 250 pixels, respectively.

-The input images and catalogs used to generated the cell-based coadds and other analyses in this technote are from the LSST DRP1 ({cite:p}`RTN-095good`, {cite:p}`SITCOMTN-149`), focusing on images taken on the Rubin LSSTComCam {cite:p}`ComCam`.
+As development for the cell-based coadds progressed, some tasks were rerun on top of previous tasks to reduce processing time.
+For transparency, the exact `pipetask` commands, pipeline files, and package versions used will be outlined in the next subsection.
+As for clarity, the condensed versions of the `pipetask` command and pipeline file will be shown immediately below, though these may not be exactly equivalent to what was actually run.

 ```
 pipetask run -j 4 --register-dataset-types  \
 -b /repo/main \
--i ComCam/runs/DRP/DP1/w_2025_17/DM-50530 \
+-i LSSTComCam/runs/DRP/DP1/w_2025_17/DM-50530 \
 -o u/$USER/ComCam_Cells/a360 \
 -p /sdf/group/rubin/user/mgorsuch/ComCam/pipeline.yaml \
 -d "((tract=10463 AND patch IN (30..34,40..44,50..54,60..64,70..74,80..84,90..94)) \